kzar/bitratchet-js/README.md

         values : Array of values, for example ["false", "true"] or ["off", "on"] }

- - `dynamic` a flexible primtiive that just expects a function.
+ - `dynamic` a flexible primitive that just expects a function.
 The function given must return another primitive and can make use of the previously read fields in a record and the data.

       Expected options:
       function that returns a primitive based on the context.

  - `hex` a simple primitive to read and return hex.
 Can't work more granulary than nibbles for obvious reasons.
-(As always there are no limitations stopping you reading over byte boundries however.)
+(As always there are no limitations stopping you reading over byte boundaries however.)

       Expected options:
       {